joemoose/dungeoneers.d20/docs/combat.md

 ## Actions

-On your turn in a combat round, you can *move* once and *take one action*.
+On your turn in a combat round, you can *move* once to an adjacent zone and *take one action*.
 You decide whether you’ll move before you act or vice versa or forgo either.

 Actions can include attacking, moving for a second time, casting a spell, retrieving an item from your pack, swinging from a chandelier, or anything within reason based on your character’s resources and situation.